 Toby Oliver ACS is an award-winning cinematographer whose career extends from his native Australia to the United States and internationally.
-Named as one of Variety’s 10 Cinematographers to Watch in 2017, Toby now resides in Los Angeles and has forged a remarkable and varied range of credits on feature films, documentaries and television.
+Named as one of Variety’s 10 cinematographers to watch in 2017, Toby now divides his time between Los Angeles and Sydney and has forged a remarkable and varied range of credits on feature films, documentaries and television.